Retaining An Arizona Personal Injury Attorney

 Lawsuits cost money.
 Your filing fee alone can cost $350 or more.
 Then come the medical records fees, court reporter charges, transcript charges, and it can easily cost $1,500 per hour to take a doctor’s deposition.
 Most people can’t keep up with the court costs.
 Most personal injury attorneys advance those litigation costs on behalf of the client.
 Then they’re taken off of the top of any settlement or verdict amount after attorney fees.

 Most personal injury cases settle before a trial is necessary, but cases waiting for trial are backed up.
 Even if you’re a practicing attorney, it’s likely that you don’t know how to try a personal injury case.
 The insurance company that you’ll be against is going to have a very experienced personal injury defense lawyer behind it.
 You’re placing yourself in an untenable position by trying to do it alone.
+Don’t be penny wise and pound foolish.
 Retain an experienced Phoenix personal injury attorney to represent you in any accident case.